-As college students transition back into the fall semester, the number of them abusing adderall continues to rise.
-With heightened expectations at school, increased workloads & a college environment where Adderall abuse is not only socially acceptable but essential to ones success, it is no surprise that the abuse of Adderall on college campuses has sky rocketed in the last ten years.
+In 2013, 10.7 percent of college students admitted to using Adderall that year for non-medical purposes .
+A common study drug, college students are more likely to abuse stimulants than those not pursuing a secondary education.
+As college students transition back into the fall semester, the number of them abusing Adderall continues to rise.
+With heightened expectations at school, increased workloads & a college environment where Adderall abuse is not only socially acceptable but essential to ones success, it is no surprise that the abuse of Adderall on college campuses has sky rocketed in the last two decades .

 What is Adderall and How Does it Work?